nookery/Build-a-Website-with-Laravel/01-Homebrew.md

 What is Homebrew?

-Homebrew is a package manager for macOS (or Linux), which simplifies the installation of software like Git, Node.js, Python, and Ruby.

-Simply put, it helps us install and manage software.
+It is a software helps us install and manage softwares.

 In the following steps, readers in mainland China may encounter installation failures due to network issues, so you may to address the network problems yourself.